Carlo Mazzone: Career

 During the 2001–02 Serie A season, Mazzone was at the centre of controversy when on 30 September 2001, during a league match against rivals Atalanta, he ran for about 70 meters and screamed towards the Atalanta supporters, who had offended him for the entire match with personal insults, after his team equalised in the closing minutes.
 That season, Brescia once again managed to avoid relegation, and also reached the semi-finals of the Coppa Italia, their best ever result in the competition.

-In 2002, Mazzone was awarded the Panchina d'Oro award, in honour of his career.
+In 2002, Mazzone was awarded the Panchina d'Oro award in honour of his career.
 He was the most experienced coach in the Italian football panorama, having coached more than 1,000 professional matches.
 On 18 March 2006, he became the Italian manager with the most Serie A matches coached ever, equalling and then overcoming the past record held by Nereo Rocco.
 His record stands at 792 Serie A appearances (excluding five appearances in play-off matches).
 Baggio often defined several times Mazzone as one of the best coaches he met in his playing career.
-In a radio interview on 18 February 2006, Baggio declared that Mazzone asked him to join him in a playing football comeback in Livorno; however, Baggio stated that, even if he would have given him an affirmative answer because of his gratitude for what Mazzone did for him, he was forced to refuse because of his physical troubles.
+In a radio interview on 18 February 2006, Baggio declared that Mazzone asked him to join him in a playing football comeback in Livorno; however, Baggio stated that, even if he had given him an affirmative answer because of his gratitude for what Mazzone did for him, he was forced to refuse because of his physical troubles.
 Guardiola said that he learnt a lot from Mazzone during his Brescia years.

 After helping the team avoid relegation for the third consecutive time in the 2002–03 Serie A season, Mazzone left Brescia in 2003 in order to coach Bologna for the third time in his long career.
 His adventure lasted only two seasons, as the team was surprisingly relegated to Serie B at the end of the 2004–05 Serie A season.
 It was the first relegation ever in Mazzone's career, and it convinced him to take a break from coaching for a while.
 On 7 February 2006, at the age of 68 years and 11 months, Mazzone accepted an offer of Livorno, filling the coaching position which had been left vacant by Roberto Donadoni, who resigned the previous day; Mazzone resigned at the end of the season.
 Mazzone died on 19 August 2023, at the age of 86.